kubernetes/community/contributors/design-proposals/node-allocatable.md

 By explicitly reserving compute resources, the intention is to avoid overcommiting the node and not have system daemons compete with user pods.
 The resources available to system daemons and user pods will be capped based on user specified reservations.

-If `Allocatable` is available, the scheduler use that instead of `Capacity`, thereby not overcommiting the node.
+If `Allocatable` is available, the scheduler will use that instead of `Capacity`, thereby not overcommiting the node.

 ## Design